Priyankakumavat3531/rag-time/Journey 4 - RAG for All your Data Multimodal and Beyond/README.md

 ## 🔗 Additional Learning Resources

 - 📚 Azure AI Search Documentation: [Learn more](https://learn.microsoft.com/en-us/azure/search/)

-💬 Join the Discussion: Connect with the community in GitHub Discussions or open an issue in this repository.
+- 📝 Read the Blog for Journey 2: [Build the Ultimate Retrieval System for RAG](https://aka.ms/rag-time/journey4-blog)
+- 💬 Join the Discussion: Ask your questions on our [Discord channel](https://aka.ms/rag-time/discord)

-🚀 Next Up: Continue to [Journey 5](./../Journey%205%20-%20Hero%20use%20cases%20for%20RAG/) for the next step—best practices and use cases for RAG!
+### 🚀 Next Up: Continue to [Journey 5](./../Journey%205%20-%20Hero%20use%20cases%20for%20RAG/) for the next step—best practices and use cases for RAG!